jabofh/enpass-cli/README.md

 		$ rm ~/Documents/Enpass/.store_decline

-5. Dsiplay all known items about an entry:
+5. Display all known items about an entry:

 		$ pass list -a Chikoo